QsFoxStudy/Html-Opiskelua/README.md

-This is for my Html studies in school
+This file is for my project work